Life & Health

 How Do I Study for the Exam?

-The pre-licensing courses offered by America’s Professor will prepare you to pass your life and health insurance exam the first time.
+The pre-licensing courses offered by America’s Professor will prepare you to pass your life and health insurance exam on your first try.
+We make studying for the exam fun and interesting, with engaging stories and real-world examples that help you make sense of the material.
 Our comprehensive courses include:

 • Detailed video lectures, accessible online 24/7